deni64k/btc/README.md

 ------ | ---------------
 AMD Radeon Pro 455 (MacBook Pro 15" 2016) | 180

-The miner reaches 8-leading-zeros hash in a few seconds, but it is not practical nowadays, since the target has 18 leading zeroes.
+The miner reaches 8-leading-zeros hash in a few seconds.

+Unfortunately, such hash rate it is not practical nowadays, since the target has 18 leading zeroes.

 # Build